List with multiple agents

 Make viewings difficult

-When it comes to selling or leasing a home, viewings are essential.
+When it comes to selling or leasing a home, viewings are essential - we're now offering virtual viewings too.
 If viewing times are minimal, it makes it difficult for agents to get people through the door and can lead to the property being on the market for longer than it needs to be.

 Try to market their property at a higher price in the beginning